Spencer Ewart: Military career

 The Staff College, Camberley class in 1890.
 Stood in the back row, second from the right, is J. S. Ewart.

 Spencer Ewart was commissioned into the Queen's Own Cameron Highlanders in October 1881.

 He served with his regiment in Egypt and fought at the Battle of Tel el-Kebir in 1882.
 He was also involved in the Nile Expedition in 1884 and served with the Sudan Frontier Field Force from 1885 to 1886.

 He attended the Staff College, Camberley from 1890–91 and later served as a staff officer in the Second Boer War in South Africa, and returned to the United Kingdom in July 1902, a few weeks after the end of the war in May.
 The commander-in-chief in South Africa, Major General Lord Kitchener, wrote in a despatch in June 1902 how Ewart was "a Staff officer of considerable ability.
 He has rendered good service in connection with the distribution and movements of troops."
 For his service he was created a Companion of the Order of the Bath (CB) in the October 1902 South Africa Honours list.

-After his return from South Africa, he was appointed assistant military secretary and received the substantive rank of colonel on 15 October 1902.
+After his return from South Africa, he was appointed assistant military secretary and received the substantive rank of colonel on 15 October 1902, then was appointed deputy military secretary on 20 January 1903.
 In 1904 he was appointed as military secretary and in October 1906, after being promoted to major general, moved on to be director of military operations (DMO) at the War Office, taking over from Major General James Grierson.
 Winston Churchill, president of the board of trade, was willing to help him with economic intelligence on Germany.
 However, in 1909 Ewart wrote in his private diary:

 It is dreadful to think that we have such men in the Cabinet as Winston Churchill and Lloyd George.
 The one a half-bred American, the other a silly sentimental Celt.

 He thought that they produced “Torrents of scurrilous and socialist oratory”.